CONTACT YOUR LEGISLATORS TODAY!

 In 2011, the American Suppressor Association formed with one primary goal in mind: remove suppressors from the purview of the National Firearms Act.
 For years, we worked behind the scenes in Washington, D.C. to set the stage for Rep. Salmon’s Hearing Protection Act of 2015 (H.R.
 3799, S. 59).
 Following Rep. Salmon’s retirement from the legislature, the bill has gained new primary sponsors who have reintroduced it.

-In July, 2017, the Hearing Protection Act was added, along with a package of technical amendments developed by the American Suppressor Association, to the Sportsmen’s Heritage And Recreational Enhancement (SHARE) Act (H.R.3668) .
+In July 2017, the Hearing Protection Act was added, along with a package of technical amendments developed by the American Suppressor Association, to the Sportsmen’s Heritage And Recreational Enhancement (SHARE) Act (H.R.3668).
 This strengthened version of the Hearing Protection Act, as Section XV of the SHARE Act, was heard in the House Natural Resources Committee on September 12, 2017.
-The next day it was passed out of committee in a 22-13 vote, and was scheduled to be voted on by the House in a full floor vote.
+The next day it was passed out of committee in a 22-13 vote and was scheduled to be voted on by the House in a full floor vote.
+The high profile shooting in Las Vegas that followed just days later derailed the momentum that we had worked so hard to achieve.

-As we fight for our right to shoot quietly, we need your help to make sure our voice is heard loud and clear on Capitol Hill.
-Please take the time to fill out the form below so that you can send an email to your Representatives and Senators to let them know that you support the Hearing Protection Act as well as its inclusion into the SHARE Act.
+As we fight for our right to shoot suppressed, we need your help to make sure our voice is heard loud and clear on Capitol Hill.
+Please take the time to fill out the form above so that you can send an email to your Representatives and Senators to let them know that you support the Hearing Protection Act.